-In the case of Retail Managed Account Programs that are structured as bundled or wrap fee arrangements, we may have discretion to select broker-dealers other than the program sponsors (i.e., "trade away") when necessary to fulfill our duty to seek best execution of transactions for our clients' accounts.
-However, brokerage commissions and other charges for transactions not effected through the sponsor or its broker-dealer affiliate are typically charged to the client, whereas the wrap fee covers the cost of brokerage commissions and other transaction fees on transactions effected through the Retail Managed Account Fee Program sponsors.
-For this reason, most transactions for such clients will be effected through the Retail Managed Account Program sponsors.
-However, for strategies using municipal, U.S. government and corporate bonds, we expect to trade away from the Retail Managed Account Program sponsor substantially all of the time.
-In such cases, clients will incur transaction and other costs and fees, generally in the form of mark-ups, mark-downs and spreads earned by the executing broker-dealer selected by us, in addition to the Retail Managed Account payable to the Wrap Fee Program sponsor.
-See your Retail Managed Account Program sponsor for more information.
+In the case of Retail Managed Account Programs that are structured as bundled or wrap fee arrangements, we may have discretion to select broker-dealers other than the Program Sponsors (i.e., "trade away") when necessary to fulfill our duty to seek best execution of transactions for our clients' accounts.
+However, brokerage commissions and other charges for transactions not effected through the sponsor or its broker-dealer affiliate are typically charged to the client, whereas the wrap fee covers the cost of brokerage commissions and other transaction fees on transactions effected through the Retail Managed Account Program Sponsors.
+For this reason, most transactions for such clients will be effected through the Retail Managed Account Program Sponsors.
+However, for strategies using municipal, U.S. government and corporate bonds, we expect to trade away from the Retail Managed Account Program Sponsor substantially all of the time.
+In such cases, clients will incur transaction and other costs and fees, generally in the form of mark-ups, mark-downs and spreads earned by the executing broker-dealer selected by us, in addition to the wrap fee payable to the Program Sponsor.
+See your Retail Managed Account Program Sponsor for more information.
+The same is true in the case of Retail Managed Account Programs that are structured as RIA Arrangements, where selection of the broker-dealer used for executing transactions is dependent on the client's choice of custodian in connection with their overall relationship with the Program Sponsor.
+When a client's fee arrangement with its custodian covers trade execution, it is typically most cost effective for the client to trade through that custodian's broker-dealer.
+In certain dual contract programs, a Program Sponsor will require us, and not the client, to bear the cost of brokerage commissions for equity trades executed through a broker-dealer other than the Program Sponsor.
+In such situations, we will have an incentive to select the Program Sponsor or, if the Program Sponsor cannot effect a particular equity transaction, such other broker-dealer with the lowest transaction fees in order to minimize the costs to be borne by us.
+This incentive may conflict with our duty to seek best execution for our clients' accounts.
+We seek to mitigate this potential conflict of interest pursuant to our best execution practices as described above.

-We are not in a position to negotiate commission rates with the program sponsors on behalf of Retail Managed Account.
-A client who participates in the wrap fee arrangement should consider that, depending on the level of the wrap fee charged by the Retail Managed Account Program sponsor, the amount of portfolio activity in the client's account, the value of the custodial and other services that are provided under the arrangement, and other factors, the wrap fee may exceed the aggregate cost of such services if they were to be provided separately.
+We are not in a position to negotiate commission rates with the Program Sponsors on behalf of Retail Managed Account Program clients.
+A client who participates in the wrap fee arrangement should consider that, depending on the level of the wrap fee charged by the Retail Managed Account Program Sponsor, the amount of portfolio activity in the client's account, the value of the custodial and other services that are provided under the arrangement, and other factors, the wrap fee may exceed the aggregate cost of such services if they were to be provided separately.